Navajo Nation: Terminology

 In English, the official name for the area was Navajo Indian Reservation, as outlined in Article II of the 1868 Treaty of Bosque Redondo.
 On April 15, 1969, the tribe changed its official name to the "Navajo Nation", which is displayed on its seal.
 In 1994, the Tribal Council rejected a proposal to change the official designation from "Navajo" to "Diné", a traditional name for the people.
-Some people said that Diné represented the people in their time of suffering before the Long Walk, and that Navajo is the appropriate designation for the future.
-In the Navajo language, Diné means "the People", a term used in many languages as an endonym.
+Councilmembers in opposition to the change argued that Diné represented the people in their time of suffering before the Long Walk, and that Navajo is the appropriate designation for the future.
+In the Navajo language, means "the People", a term used in many languages as an endonym.
 Among the Navajo populace, both terms are employed.
-In 2017, the Navajo Nation Council rejected legislation to change the name to "Diné Nation", citing potential "confusion and frustration among Navajo citizens and non-Navajos".
+In 2017, the Navajo Nation Council again rejected legislation to change the name to "Diné Nation", citing potential "confusion and frustration among Navajo citizens and non-Navajos".

 In Navajo, the geographic entity with its legally defined borders is known as '.
 This contrasts with ' and ' for the general idea of "Navajoland".
 Neither of these terms should be confused with ', the term used for the traditional homeland of the Navajo.
 This is located in the area among the four sacred Navajo mountains of ' (San Francisco Peaks), ' (Hesperus Mountain), ' (Blanca Peak), and ' (Mount Taylor).

 History

 The Navajo people's tradition of governance is rooted in their clans and oral history.
 The clan system of the Diné is integral to their society.
 The system has rules of behavior that extend to the manner of refined culture that the Navajo people call "walking in beauty".
 The philosophy and clan system were established long before the Spanish colonial occupation of Dinétah, through to July 25, 1868, when Congress ratified the Navajo Treaty with President Andrew Johnson, signed by Barboncito, Armijo, and other chiefs and headmen present at Bosque Redondo, New Mexico.

 The Navajo people have continued to transform their conceptual understandings of government since signing the Treaty of 1868.
-Social, cultural, and political academics continue to debate the nature of modern Navajo governance and how it has evolved to include the systems and economies of the "western world".
+Social, cultural, and political academics continue to debate the nature of modern Navajo governance and how it has evolved to include the systems and economies of the Western world.